Sachin Tendulkar: Early life and background

 Tendulkar spent his formative years in the Sahitya Sahawas Cooperative Housing Society in Bandra (East).
-As a young boy, Tendulkar was considered a bully, and often picked up fights with new children in his school.
+As a young boy, Tendulkar was considered a bully, and he often picked fights with new children in his school.

-Tendulkar also showed an interest in tennis that was on an equal level to cricket.
+As a child, Tendulkar was interested in both tennis and cricket.
 He particularly idolised American player John McEnroe, and emulated his hero by growing his hair long at the age of 7 or 8 years.
-At this time, Tendulkar also regularly wore tennis wristbands and headbands, and carried a tennis racquet with him as a sign of his love for tennis.
+At this time, Tendulkar also regularly wore tennis wristbands and headbands and carried a tennis racquet with him as a sign of his love for tennis.

-To help curb his mischievous, bullying tendencies, Ajit Tendulkar, his elder brother introduced Sachin to cricket in 1984.
-He introduced him to Ramakant Achrekar, a famous cricket coach and a club cricketer of repute, at Shivaji Park, Dadar.
-In the first meeting, the Sachin did not able to play his best game.
+To help curb his bullying tendencies, his elder brother Ajit introduced Tendulkar to cricket in 1984.
+Ajit introduced him to cricket coach Ramakant Achrekar at Shivaji Park in Dadar.
+At their first meeting, Tendulkar did not play well.
 Ajit told Achrekar that he was feeling self-conscious due to the coach observing him, and was not displaying his natural game.
 Ajit requested the coach to give him another chance at playing, but watch while hiding behind a tree.
-This time, Sachin, apparently unobserved, played much better and was accepted at Achrekar's academy.
-Ajit Tendulkar also had experience of playing cricket in Bombay's Kanga Cricket League.
+This time, Tendulkar, apparently unobserved, played much better and was accepted at Achrekar's academy.

-Achrekar was impressed with Tendulkar's talent and advised him to shift his schooling to Sharadashram Vidyamandir (English) High School, a school at Dadar which had a dominant cricket team and had produced many notable cricketers.
+Achrekar was impressed with Tendulkar's talent and advised him to shift his schooling to Sharadashram Vidyamandir School, a school in Dadar that had produced many notable cricketers.
+He made his debut as a cricketer for Sharadashram in late 1984.
 Prior to this, Tendulkar had attended the Indian Education Society's New English School in Bandra (East).
 He was also coached under the guidance of Achrekar at Shivaji Park in the mornings and evenings.
-Tendulkar would practice for hours on end in the nets.
-If he became exhausted, Achrekar would put a one-rupee coin on the top of the stumps, and the bowler who dismissed Tendulkar would get the coin.
-If Tendulkar passed the whole session without getting dismissed, the coach would give him the coin.
-Tendulkar now considers the 13 coins he won then as some of his most prized possessions.
-He moved in with his aunt and uncle, who lived near Shivaji Park, during this period, due to his hectic schedule.
+Tendulkar would practice for hours; if he became exhausted, Achrekar would put a one-rupee coin on the top of the stumps, and the bowler who dismissed Tendulkar would get the coin.
+If Tendulkar completed the session without getting dismissed, the coach would give him the coin.
+Tendulkar considers the 13 coins he won among his most prized possessions.
+While he was training at Shivaji Park, he moved in with his aunt and uncle, who lived near the park.